 The exiled James II became increasingly gloomy in his last years, at the age of sixty-eight he suffered a stroke while hearing mass at the Château de Saint-Germain-en-Laye in March 1701, which left him partially paralysed and died of a seizure on 16 September 1701.
 He was buried at St.Germaine.

-Louis XIV recognised James and Mary's son, James Francis Edward King of England, Ireland and Scotland as James III and VIII.
-Mary, who dressed in mourning for the rest of her life, issued a manifesto, outlining James Francis Edward's claims which was largely ignored in England.
-In Scotland, however, the confederate Lords sent Lord Belhaven to Saint-Germain, to request that the Queen to surrender the custody of James Francis Edward to them and accede to his conversion to Protestantism, to enable his accession to the English throne upon William III's death.
+Louis XIV recognised James and Mary's son, James Francis Edward as King of England, Ireland and Scotland as James III and VIII.
+Mary, who dressed in mourning for the rest of her life, issued a manifesto, outlining James Francis Edward's claims which were largely ignored in England.
+In Scotland, however, the Confederate Lords sent Lord Belhaven to Saint-Germain, to request that the Queen surrender the custody of James Francis Edward to them and accede to his conversion to Protestantism, to enable his accession to the English throne upon William III's death.
 Although Mary would not agree to Belhaven's requests, a compromise was reached, whereby James Francis Edward, if he became King, would limit the number of Roman Catholic priests in England and promise not to interfere with the established Church of England.

 William III died in March 1702 and Simon Fraser, Lord Lovat, declared for James Francis Edward at Inverness.
 Soon after he arrived at Saint-Germain, and begged Mary to allow her son to come to Scotland, he planned to raise an army of 15,000 soldiers in Scotland and seize the throne for James Francis Edward.
-Mary however, refused to part with her young son and the rising failed.
+Mary, however, refused to part with her young son and the rising failed.

-When James Francis Edward reached the age 16, Mary sought refuge from the stresses of exile at the Convent of the Visitations, Chaillot, near Paris, where she befriended Louis XIV's penitent mistress, Louise de La Vallière.
+When James Francis Edward reached the age of 16, Mary sought refuge from the stresses of exile at the Convent of the Visitations, Chaillot, near Paris, where she befriended Louis XIV's penitent mistress, Louise de La Vallière.
 Mary stayed with her daughter Louisa Maria for long periods almost every summer.
 It was here that she learned the news in 1711, that as part of the Treaty of Utrecht, James Francis Edward was to lose Louis XIV's recognition.
 The following year, James Francis Edward was expelled from France and tragically, her daughter Louise Mary died of smallpox at the age of twenty, according to her close friend Madame de Maintenon, Mary was "a model of desolation".

 Mary lived out the rest of her days at Chaillot and Saint-Germain in virtual poverty.
-She died from breast cancer on 7 May 1718 and was buiried at Chaillot among the nuns she had befriended.
+She died from breast cancer on 7 May 1718 and was buried at Chaillot among the nuns she had befriended.
 Her tomb was later destroyed during the French Revolution.